binford2k/node_encrypt_deferred/slides/agent_side_functions.md

 * Sure enough, almost immediately someone wanted to encrypt a user password on Windows
 * And then someone else wanted to use concat with a secret
 * And I couldn't support either, without writing custom providers for each.
+* Clearly I needed something more general.

 ~~~ENDSECTION~~~